China's SOEs suffer as financing costs rise

-State-owned holding companies and non-financial firms reported total revenues of 39.32 trillion yuan (4 trillion pounds), an increase of 4.5 percent over the same period a year earlier, the MOF said.
+State-owned holding companies and non-financial firms reported total revenues of 39.32 trillion yuan ($6.4 trillion), an increase of 4.5 percent over the same period a year earlier, the MOF said.
 Revenue gains were outstripped by operating costs, however, which increased by 4.8 percent to 37.98 trillion yuan.

 Finance costs drove expenses, the MOF said, rising 18 percent in the January-to-October period.
 Finance costs at the country's 113 central government-controlled conglomerate groups, which account for more than 60 percent of total SOE revenue, increased 21.3 percent.